 1986 – A gift of fate

-During the summer of '86 I found myself in a paradoxical state of confused clarity.
-I was aware that my job was a well-paid one and that I could do it standing on my head.
-Simultaneously, I also knew the creative, inventive side of me was lying dormant and unchallenged; I was not being used or appreciated by anyone.
+During the summer of '86 I found myself in the paradoxical state of 'confused clarity'.
+I was aware that my job was a well-paid one and that I could do it standing on my head, but simultaneously, I also knew the creative, inventive side of me was lying dormant and unchallenged; I was not being used or appreciated by anyone…

-At that time, 'Colortrend' was the largest photo processing laboratory in Europe.
-It had provided me with a challenge that had lasted ten years, as well as an introduction to Sue, who was to become my wife for the next forty years or so.
+At that time, 'Colortrend Limited' was the largest photo processing laboratory in Europe.
+It had provided me with a challenge that had lasted ten years, as well as an introduction to Sue who was to become my wife for the next forty years or so.

 As I walked from the car to my office, sunlight reflected off every surface and I was temporarily enveloped by a warm feeling of contentment.